 Course requirements for each track differ, as described below.
 However, requirements and expectation for the internships and thesis are identical.
 The program results in only one graduate degree: the M.A. in Applied Anthropology.
-The program consists of 30 credit hours of coursework, plus internship (4 credits) and thesis (6 credits), for a total of 40 credit hours.
+The program consists of 30 credit hours of coursework, plus 10 credits from internships and/or thesis, for a total of 40 credit hours.